Feeds:

 RENEWALS/CANCELLATIONS

-Netflix has renewed Fubar for a second season.
-(TV Insider)
+Netflix has renewed Black Mirror for a 7th season.
+(Variety and TV Line)

 TV CASTING NEWS